interkosmos/sdl77/README.md

 ## Build Instructions

-On FreeBSD, first install the dependencies:
+First, install the dependencies.
+On FreeBSD, run:

 ```
 # pkg install audio/sdl_mixer devel/sdl12 graphics/sdl_image
 ```

-Then, build `libSDL 77.a` with GCC by executing the provided Makefile:
+Then, build `libSDL77.a` with GCC by executing the provided Makefile:

 ```
 $ make